Avinash2591/ML-Assignment-2/README.md

 | XGBoost (Ensemble)       | 0.892    | 0.953 | 1.000     | 0.782  | 0.878 | 0.802 |

-## d. observations on the performance of each model on the chosen dataset.
+## d.
+Observations on the performance of each model on the chosen dataset.

 | ML Model Name           | Observation about model performance |
 | :---                    | :---                                |